 START: WILLIS TOWERS PREDICTS AWESOME 2021

-Latest report from WTW is predicting that mergers and acquisitions activity this year could well be at an all-time high.
-That is remarkable after the shock to the world’s economy following COVID19.
+The latest report from WTW is predicting that mergers and acquisitions activity this year could well be at an all-time high.
+That is remarkable after the shock to the world’s economy following COVID-19.
 It also shows that bigger brands are consolidating, buying smaller rivals, plus forming strategic alliances.

 IE’s take on it is simple; technology is levelling the playing field so, if your digital offer isn’t branded well, switched onto social sentiment or tracking the many growth areas within insurance, then you need to buy that knowledge.

 There is still plenty of cash around for the right insurtech concept and once the consolidation process is wrapped up in the UK broker sector, perhaps investment funds and VC backers will be even keener to build up digital brands.